Zippybyte/chatroom/README.md

 #### How to run

-  It runs on flask-socketio so it is run via python `python -m app`
+  It runs on flask-socketio so it is run via python.
+  Run in the terminal `python -m app`

 #### File Descriptions:
   ###### app.py